Last Updated on

 Your Belly at 13 Weeks of Pregnancy

-It’s the 13th week, and your uterus has expanded enough to make your belly ‘pop’.
+It’s the 13th week, and your uterus will expand a bit.
 People you haven’t shared the good news with will now start guessing that you are pregnant.
 Your jeans too will start feeling a little tight around the belly, and your body-hugging tops may just about give away your happy secret.

 An ultrasound scan is a sonogram taken to evaluate the growth and development of the foetus.
 Throughout the last week of the first trimester, a number of developments take place in the foetus, although you may not be able to see or experience all of it during the ultrasound.
 This is the week when your baby will finally have a functioning kidney and urinary tract.
 You can see in the sonogram that your baby’s arm and legs look more proportionate to the size of the body.
 In this week, the body frame starts growing, and the head now looks one-third of the size of the body.
 You may notice during the ultrasound that the baby’s fingertips and tooth buds too have started to develop.